davidjbradshaw/iframe-resizer/docs/use_with/google_apps_script.md

 ### Parent Page

-The parent page needs to wait to recieve the above message before starting **iframe-resize** and then pass it the recieved referrences to the application iframe.
+The parent page needs to wait to recieve the above message before starting **iframe-resize**, then it can pass the recieved referrences from the application iframe.

 ```js
 window.addEventListener("message", (event) => {